Strategic Plan Priority Areas of Focus

 Share your priorities for your community at an upcoming engagement!

-The City and partner organizations are hosting a variety of engagement events to gather community input on infrastructure prioritization.
-Check this webpage for updates on future engagement opportunities in your community.
+The City and partner organizations host various engagement events to gather community input on infrastructure prioritization.
+You can check this webpage for updates on future engagement opportunities in your community.
 Can’t make it to an engagement event?
-No problem; we welcome you to share your ideas when it is most convenient for you!
+No problem; we welcome you to share your ideas when most convenient for you!

 Engagement Timeline